Thursday, April 20, 2023

 Although I do wish to know if the thickness of the atmosphere might help offset the UV-B photons.
 A thickly layered superEarth should bear more Ozone and maybe more volume of the O3, without poisoning Heavy Los Angeles.

 Oh, and those K stars' planets.
-If they even get plants at all, and if their greenhouse is controlled; they'd better pray the K is low-metallic or else those plants aren't ever spreading outside the oceans.
+If they even get greens at all, and if their greenhouse is controlled; they'd better pray the K is low-metallic or else those plants aren't ever spreading outside the oceans.

 No comments: